Strumenta/calc-monaco-editor/README.md

 # calc-monaco-editor

+This project is explained in the article [Writing a browser based editor using Monaco and ANTLR](https://tomassetti.me/writing-a-browser-based-editor-using-monaco-and-antlr/).

 A browser based editor for a simple DSL to perform calculations.

 It shows how to integrate ANTLR with monaco.